hannahdesmond/mastery-curriculum/chapter5/README.md

 Just like in myths from Ancient Greece, these 'gods' exist as objects inside the universe, and we can send them messages.
 Mostly, we send them messages asking them to create new objects in the program world.

-> Objects created by these classes are called **Instances** of that class.

 One such 'god-like' object is the `Integer` class.
-Integers, like 1, 2, and 5, are 'instances of the Integer class'.
+Integers, like 1, 2, and 5, are called **instances** of the `Integer` class.

-When we start `irb` and the integers come into existence, they are created by this particular god.
+When we start `irb` and the integer objects come into existence, they are created by sending messages to the `Integer` class.
 How does that happen?

 > The true answer is complex, but for now we'll simplify.

 When we want to ask a Ruby class to create an instance of itself, we send it the message `new`.
-So it's reasonable to imagine that, when the program world starts, Ruby automatically does this sort of thing to create the pre-existing integers 'behind the scenes':
+So we could imagine that, when the program world starts, Ruby automatically (and secretly) does this sort of thing:

 ```ruby
 1 = Integer.new